 The HTCondor-CE software is a job gateway for an OSG Compute Element (CE).
 As such, HTCondor-CE is the entry point for jobs coming from the OSG — it handles authorization and delegation of jobs to your local batch system.
 In OSG today, most CEs accept pilot jobs from a factory, which in turn are able to accept and run end-user jobs.
 See the HTCondor-CE Overview for a much more detailed introduction.

 Use this page to learn how to install, configure, run, test, and troubleshoot HTCondor-CE from the OSG software repositories.

 - User IDs: If they do not exist already, the installation will create the Linux users

 condor(UID 4716) and

-- Service certificate: The HTCondor-CE service uses a host certificate at
+- SSL certificate: The HTCondor-CE service uses a host certificate at

 /etc/grid-security/hostcert.pemand an accompanying key at

 - Network ports: The pilot factories must be able to contact your HTCondor-CE service on port 9619 (TCP)

-- Host choice: HTCondor-CE should be installed on a host that already has the ability to submit jobs into your local cluster
+- Submit host: HTCondor-CE should be installed on a host that already has the ability to submit jobs into your local cluster